-It is an advantage to hold all the Title Deed cards in a color-group (e.g., Boardwalk and Park Place; or Connecticut, Vermont and Oriental Avenues) because the owner may then charge double rent for unimproved properties in that color-group.
+It is an advantage to hold all the Title Deed cards in a color-group (i.e., the Lincoln Memorial and the Washington Monument, or The Movies, Television and Rock 'n' Roll) because the owner may then charge double rent for unimproved properties in that color-group.
 This rule applies to unmortgaged properties even if another property in that color-group is mortgaged.